ProbablePrime/interactive-keyboard/README.md

 * https://beam.pro/Youplay
 * https://beam.pro/merlin

 This project is currently in a *pre-release state*.
 There are undocumented features and [bugs](https://github.com/ProbablePrime/interactive-keyboard/issues).
-That need to be solved.
+That need to be solved before it is in a stable condition.

+Until this project is in a stable condition I do not reccomend submitting any integrations that use this to the interactive store.

 ## Support
 Please open an issue directly on this project for support.